kwebio/kweb-docs/gettingstarted.rst

 Adding Kweb to your project
 ---------------------------

-Kweb is distributed via JitPack, so add this to the repositories {block} in your build.gradle:
+Kweb is distributed via JitPack, so add this to the repositories {block} in your `build.gradle` or `build.gradle.kt` files:

 Groovy DSL
 ~~~~~~~~~~~~~~~~~~~~~~